Table of contents:

 Poor connectivity in the dyslexia brain

 To test their hypothesis, the researchers used machine learning to map the brain differences across a group of almost 479 children, 337 of whom had been referred with learning-related cognitive problems and 142 from a comparison sample.
-The algorithm interpreted data taken from a large battery of cognitive, learning, and behavioral measures, as well as from brain scans taken using magnetic resonance imaging (MRI).
+The algorithm interpreted data from a large battery of cognitive, learning, and behavioral measures, and from brain scans taken using magnetic resonance imaging (MRI).

 Instead, the team found that the children’s brains were organized around hubs, like an efficient traffic system or social network.
-Children who had well-connected brain hubs had either very specific cognitive difficulties, such as poor listening skills, or had no cognitive difficulties at all.
+Children with well-connected brain hubs had very specific cognitive difficulties, such as poor listening skills, or no cognitive difficulties.
 By contrast, children with poorly connected hubs — like a train station with few or poor connections — had widespread and severe cognitive problems.